blockchainsllc/in3-docs/docs/api-c.md

 ``int``                                  **ml**
 ======================================= =========
 ```
-returns: `int` : 0 if added -1 if the value could not be handled.
+returns: `int`: 0 if added, -1 if the value could not be handled.